 BSOS 396 Fellowship Program in Political Leadership (3-6) Prerequisite: permission of department and acceptance of full-time fellowship program.
 Corequisite: BSOS 346, BSOS 356 or BSOS 366.
 Individual instruction course.

-BSOS 399 Directed Study in Behavioral and Social Sciences (1-6) Prerequisite: permission of department.
-Guidance for the advanced student capable of interdisciplinary study on special projects under the supervision of the Assistant Dean for Student Affairs.
+BSOS 399 Directed Study in Behavioral and Social Sciences (1- advanced student capable of interdisciplinary study on special projects under the supervision of the Assistant Dean for Student